ElOceanografo/FactorLoadingMatrices.jl/README.md

 ![MCMC posteriors for loading matrix](mcmc_factors.png)

 Columns 1 and 3 of the rotated matrix were recovered quite well by the model, though it struggled a bit with column 2.

+This is a relatively simple use case, but it would be straightforward to add other layers and processes to the model (e.g. covariates, non-Gaussian observations, etc.).